Jeffrey-Ede/partial-STEM/README.md

 ## Misc Scripts

-Source code use to create many of the images in our paper are in the `misc` folder.
+Python scripts used to create some of the images in our paper are in the `misc` folder.

 ## Contact